Canada predicts historic deficit due to pandemic spending

 OTTAWA (AP) — The Canadian government is predicting a historic CDN$343 billion (US$254 billion) deficit for 2020-21 resulting from its economic and stimulus plans to battle COVID-19.

-The amount, included in a fiscal “snapshot” the Liberal government released Wednesday, is a huge jump from the CDN$28 billion (US$20.8 billion) deficit projected prior to the pandemic.
+The amount, included in a fiscal “snapshot” the Liberal government released Wednesday, is a huge jump from the CDN$28.1 billion (US$20.8 billion) deficit projected prior to the pandemic.

 The report says that since March, the federal government has spent more than CDN$231 billion (US$171 billion) on health and safety measures as well as direct aid to Canadians and businesses.